sarbogast/development/README.md

 ## Adding a Production node

 Having Continuous Deployment is especially convenient for the staging environment to test and share feature updates with other team members.
 When it comes to production, you can decide to use Continuous Deployment or do it manually.
-To wrap up this tutorial, we'll cover the manual apprach.
+To wrap up this tutorial, we'll cover the manual approach.
 Head back to the Tutum website and create a new Node with a **Tag** called **kitchen-sync-production**.
-Then, create a new Stack with following (from `tutum-production.yml`):
+Then, create a new Stack with the following (from `tutum-production.yml`):

 ```yaml
 web: